sushi-group/AISushiGoRound/README.md

 # Artificial Intelligence for the game Sushi Go Round Version 1.0 27/04/2015
+This A.I. wins all the levels with a score more than 50000.
 ## GENERAL USAGE NOTES

 - **Install the joda time library** </br>